ataisi-nathan/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 You can only use _putchar twice in your code

 5 - Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.
 Prototype: void more_numbers(void);
 You can only use _putchar three times in your code

+6 - Write a function that draws a straight line in the terminal.
+Prototype: void print_line(int n);
+You can only use _putchar function to print
+Where n is the number of times the character _ should be printed The line should end with a \n
+If n is 0 or less, the function should only print \n